RichCaloggero/audio-components/README.md

 - audio processing elements
 - UI elements
 - composed elements
+- automation elements

-The connectors build the connection graph and the only UI they display is a label.
+The connectors build the connection graph and the only UI they display is a label and a bypass control.
 They include:
 - audio-context
 - audio-series
 - audio-parallel
 - audio-split
 - audio-merge
+- audio-feedback

 The audio processing elements currently include:
 - audio-player